 The protagonist of the novel, an attractive young woman from the rural village of Marlott.
 Her family is poor, but she has been educated and seems to stand out from other girls.
-She has a… (read full character analysis)
+She has a… read analysis of Tess Durbeyfield

 The principle antagonist of the novel, the handsome, libertine son of the wealthy d'Urberville-Stokes.
-He is fickle and impetuous by nature, but his infatuation with Tess seems more lasting than his feelings for other girls… (read full character analysis)
+He is fickle and impetuous by nature, but his infatuation with Tess seems more lasting than his feelings for other girls… read analysis of Alec d'Urberville

 The intelligent, idealistic son of the parson James Clare.
 He rejects his father's and brothers' profession to instead study agriculture, and remains skeptical of religion.
-Tess, Izz, Retty, and Marian all… (read full character analysis)
+Tess, Izz, Retty, and Marian all… read analysis of Angel Clare

 Tess's father, a peddler with a bad heart condition and a love of alcohol.
 The novel begins with Durbeyfield learning that he is the last descendent of the ancient d'Urberville family.
-The news immediately… (read full character analysis)
+The news immediately… read analysis of John Durbeyfield

 Reverend James Clare